out of joint: arthritis in pets

 Degenerative joint disease has many treatment options.
 The most important thing that you, the pet parent, can do to help combat pain from arthritis is to keep your pet at a healthy weight.
 If your pet is overweight, talk with your veterinarian about safe, healthy ways to get your pet’s weight down, including a specific diet plan.

 Oral anti-inflammatories exist for both dogs and cats and are helpful in controlling pain.
 Nutraceuticals, such as glucosamine/chondroitin and omega-three fatty acids, are also helpful to provide a little bit of extra cushion and lubrication in the affected joints.
-Other therapies, such as injections of cartilage protectants, acupuncture, laser therapy and physical therapy are also useful in treating DJD.
+Other therapies, such as injections of cartilage protectants, acupuncture, laser therapy and physical therapy are also useful in treating DJD and may be covered by your pet health insurance.
 If you suspect your pet is showing signs of DJD, bring it up with your vet so that the two of you can formulate a treatment plan that works for both of you.

 Arthritis rarely occurs as the result of illness, but it is possible.
 Infectious arthritis occurs when organisms invade the joint and it becomes inflamed.
 Diagnosis will likely be made via a joint tap, or sampling some of the fluid in the joint for testing.
 Treatment will rely on identifying the offending organisms and starting the appropriate antibiotic.